samuelcolvin/list-python-dependencies/README.md

 # List Python Dependencies

-GitHub action to list valid versions of Python dependencies.
+GitHub action to list all valid versions of dependency for a Python project

 WIP